PatGleeson101/mathicall.js/README.md

 # MathicallJS

-MathicallJS is a javascript library that unites different areas of mathematics under a single high-performance API.
+MathicallJS is a javascript library that connects different areas of mathematics under a single high-performance API.

 [Usage](#usage) &mdash;
 [Features](#features) &mdash;